maleeper/Midlands_House_Prices/README.md

 ## Ethics and privacy

-All the data used in this project is publically and openly available as described in detail in the datasets section above.
+All the data used in this project is publicly and openly available as described in detail in the datasets section above.

 ## Results